mbeveridge/IGDV1115/README.md

 ![Who's Buying What?](/data/1360306814.jpg "original")

-[TableauPublic](https://public.tableau.com/profile/mbeveridge#!/vizhome/IGDV1115Wk4WhoBuyWhatredesign/Dashboard1) has a working version, with clickable map/bars, and informative popups
+[TableauPublic](https://public.tableau.com/profile/mbeveridge#!/vizhome/IGDV1115Wk4WhoBuyWhatredesign/Dashboard1) has a working version, with clickable map/bars, and informative popups :

-[_In 2015, it was optimised perfectly - all text visible, boxes aligned & outlined, (and keeping original colours, font, dimensions).
+[_In 2015, it was optimised perfectly - all text visible, boxes aligned & outlined, (and trying to keep original colours, font, dimensions).
 But TableauPublic 'messes it up' a bit, when I want a screenshot in 2018 :)_]

 ![Who's Buying What?](/results/Screenshot_2018-04-23_18.00.22.png "redesign")